sylank/scdfs-local-development-environment/README.md

 .\compose.sh
 ```

-**Note:** you will not reach the Kafka, Zookeeper, Redis service because we do not bint the ports to host due to `expose` keyword in compose file.
-That services is reachable inside the docker network.
+**Note:** you will not reach the Kafka, Zookeeper, Redis service because we do not bint the ports to host due to `expose` keyword in the compose file.
+These services are reachable inside the docker network.
 If you want to reach them outside use `ports` keyword but check use different ports.

 ## Container check
 We need to check the proper working of the docker.
-Some linux distribution can denie some service.
-For example the **apparmor** can denie the port binding.
-Sometimes the docker can not resolve DNS names.
+Some Linux distribution can deny some service.
+For example, the **apparmor** can deny the port binding.
+Sometimes the docker cannot resolve DNS names.

 Use jimho's tcp-echo server to check your containers can bind port on your host OS.
 If you can not see BindingExceptions or Permission denied exceptions your container have access to the host OS ports.